NDCLab/memory-for-error-dataset/materials/experiments/readme.md

 ### Project Notes

-# mfeFlanker folder contains the two main initial Psychopy tasks created by Kianoosh Hosseini based on the social flanker psychopy experiment created by Dr. George Buzzell.
+# mfe_b folder contains the two main Psychopy tasks created by Kianoosh Hosseini based on the social flanker psychopy experiment created by Dr. George Buzzell.
-These two tasks are:
-- face flanker task
+This task contains:
 - arrow flanker task and face flanker task with a straight face in the background
+- A surprise memory task

+# Other folders are the initial versions of this experiment.
+These versions had different types of faces, sizes of arrows, etc. These folders were used in some pilot behavioral data collections.
-# arrowFlanker only contain the experiment that includes the arrow flanker + a straight face in ther background.
+# Another version of this experiment is available in the mini_memory_for_error repo.
+That versions  includes the arrow flanker + a straight face in ther background.
 This task also has the surprise memory and friendly tasks in the same experiment.